-Search forward through the history using a non-incremental search for a string supplied by the user.
+Search forward through the history using a non-incremental search for a string supplied by the history-search-forward history-search-backward yank-nth-arg (M-C-y)

-history-search-forward

 Search forward through the history for the string of characters between the start of the current line and the point.
 This is a non-incremental search.